Groups and Offerings for Adults

 Bible Study

 A Thursday morning Bible study convenes for several weeks at a time, focusing on a particular book of the Bible or a specific theme.
 This group is led by St. Stephen’s clergy.
-Watch the Spirit and eSpirit for announcements.
-Upcoming dates and themes will also be posted here.
+Upcoming dates and themes are posted here and in the Spirit and eSpirit.

 The Women of St. Stephen’s

 The Women of St. Stephen’s host monthly programs and speakers, as well as outreach activities, trips and tours, social gatherings, and more.
 They also run a gift shop that raises funds for community grants.
+While leadership for these offerings is provided by women, everything is open to all.

 Learn More